joshuayuen99/TundraBot/README.md

 - `Restart` Restarts the currently playing song immediately.

 ## Moderation
+My bot will automatically log whenever someone joins and leaves the server, along with when they first joined.
+Alongside this feature, my bot will provide logs for server admins whenever commands such as `ban`, `kick`, and `mute` are used, including information such as who issued the command and for what reason.
+These logs will be posted in a private admin channel that will be created automatically if it doesn't already exist.
+It will default to disallowing the @everyone role from being able to read it, thus allowing only members with Administrator permission to see it.

 - `Ban <mention | id> <reason>` Bans a member of the server and logs the reason to the admins.
 - `Kick <mention | id> <reason>` Kicks a member of the server and logs the reason to the admins.